JavaDoc

 * </ul>

-Note: For a numbered list, use the <ol>
+Note: For a numbered list, use the <ol> tag (rather than <ul>).

 see

-Note: Almost always better to use the link
+Note: Almost always better to use the link tag (see above).

-@see package.class#member label
+@see package.class#member label:

 * @see com.mycompany.lucene.IndexUpdate#acceptExtension